My Own Homemade Natural Sore Throat Remedy

 1/4 cup fenugreek powder (including a link just in case)

-1 teaspoon cayenne powder: Here’s where I want you to proceed with caution.
+2 teaspoons cayenne powder: Here’s where I want you to proceed with caution.
 Some brands are incredibly hot.
-Start with 1 teaspoon.
-After your cup of tea with the mixture, add to the mixture if you think you can tolerate more.
+Start with 2 teaspoons.
+After you taste your first cup of tea with the mixture, add some cayenne to the mixture if you think you can tolerate more.
 Cayenne is key in the mixture, so if it’s not brutally hot, more is even better.

 Work in the sink, so as not to stain any counter space with the turmeric powder.
 Keep everything bone-dry: The spoons, the measuring cup, the jar.
 Place all ingredients in a wide mouth quart glass jar.
 Mix the contents thoroughly with a spoon, making sure the mixture is thoroughly combined and no lumps remain.
 Mix one tablespoon of the mixture with 1 cup boiling water, a little more if it is not too strong for you.
 Some of the powder mixture will settle in the bottom of your cup, that’s OK, don’t mix again, leave that part behind.
 Better yet, put 1 tablespoon mixture in a drawstring tea filter: David’s Tea Filters are my favorite, very easy to order, very inexpensive and hassle-free; you will love them not only for this sore throat remedy spice mixture but for all loose tea leaves.
 The tea bag gets discarded, and you get a perfectly clear cup of tea.

 Drink the tea as is, or sweetened with your favorite sweetener (I don’t sweeten mine.
 Promise: It’s not so bad.
 Pretty good even).